-Top 10 World’s Most Expensive Shoes For Women in 2018
+The Top 10 Most Expensive Shoes in the World

 Recent news that the global footwear market will reach a value of USD$320.44 Billion by 2023 will come as no surprise to lovers of shoes.
 With the average American woman owning 27 pairs, and spending anything from $150 to $400 on shoes annually, these accessories represent something of an obsession for many women.